Joe Tomlinson: Peterborough United

 After catching the eye of several football league clubs, Tomlinson joined Championship club Peterborough United in July 2021, signing a three-year deal.
 With first team opportunities limited, he signed for League Two club Swindon Town on loan in January 2022.
 After impressing on loan at Swindon, Tomlinson was awarded the EFL Young Player of the Month award for February 2022, contributing with three assists and a goal across the month.
 In January 2023, Tomlinson re-signed for Swindon on loan until the end of the season with a view to a permanent transfer, which later failed to materialise.

 Milton Keynes Dons

 On 1 September 2023, Tomlinson joined League Two club Milton Keynes Dons for an undisclosed fee.
 He made his debut the following day, coming on as a 63rd-minute substitute in a 3–1 away league defeat to Crewe Alexandra.
 Tomlinson scored his first goal for the club on 24 October 2023, in a 4–1 home league win over Bradford City.

 Having become a regular part of the first-team, on 9 September 2024 Tomlinson signed an extended contract with improved terms.
+During the 2025–26 season he achieved promotion as the club finished second to return to League One.
+He was one of nine players released by the club at the conclusion of their contracts on 30 June 2026.

+Cheltenham Town

+In June 2026 it was announced that he would sign for Cheltenham Town on 1 July 2026.